-We don't really store a 100-line table in our head's because we are "clever" enough to notice the regularities - 0 added to any digit doesn't make any difference, x+y is the same as y+x and so on.
+We don't really store a 100-line table in our head's because we are "clever" enough to notice the regularities - 0 added to any digit doesn't make any difference, adding one is just easy, x+y is the same as y+x and so on.

 Still you do need to maintain 40 or so table entries to do decimal arithmetic and this is presumably why it is so hard to learn at first.